cassiozen/mithryn-ttrpg/combat.md

 - Move to another neighboring zone and attack
 - Move two adjacent zones
+- Attacking twice

 ### Attacking and Damage

-To attack, choose a target and roll the number of dice a weapon grants.
+To attack, choose a target and roll the number of dice listed in your weapon’s Damage entry.
 Each die that equals or exceeds the target’s To Hit (TH) score deals 1 hit.

 ### Auto hit and Exploding Dice